beeradmoore/EdgeTweaker/docs/microsoft-edge-policies.md

   ### SignInCtaOnNtpEnabled

-  #### Enable sign in click to action dialog (deprecated)
+  #### Enable sign in click to action dialog (obsolete)

-  >DEPRECATED: This policy is deprecated.
-It is currently supported but will become obsolete in a future release.
+  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 130.
   #### Supported versions:

-  - On Windows and macOS since 99 or later
+  - On Windows and macOS since 99, until 130

   #### Description